pub struct Label<T> { /* private fields */ }Expand description

 A label is the easiest way to display text in Druid.
 A label is instantiated

-type, such as an ArcStr
+with some LabelText type, such as an ArcStr or a LocalizedString,

 and also has methods for setting the default font, font-size, text color,